 Today’s business professionals are all on LinkedIn.
-In fact, the “jobs, business news, and social networking” site has 675 million monthly users.
+The “jobs, business news, and social networking” site has 675 million monthly users.
 There are also 30 million companies using the professional social networking site.
 So why does it feel like LinkedIn doesn’t matter to small businesses?

 How to Use LinkedIn for Small Business

-Our step-by-step guide goes over all the important tools you should be using with LinkedIn as well as how to optimize your profile, InMail messages, and more.
+Our step-by-step guide goes over all the essential tools you should be using with LinkedIn and how to optimize your profile, InMail messages, and more.

 1. Optimize Your LinkedIn Company Page

 Every business entity has a company page on LinkedIn.
 It’s the perfect citation for SEO.
 You can include all of your company information, news, events, and updated posts in one place.
-If people search for your brand, it’s likely that your LinkedIn company profile will show up on the first page of results.
+If people search for your brand, your LinkedIn company profile will likely show up on the first page of results.